kircherlab/80K-Analysis/README_80K.md

 - neuro:
   - high positive result: e.g. 'KCNT2|ENSG00000162687.19|EH38E2855757|1-196494459-G-A'
     - in R could only find one high logfc alt, Na at ref (2 vs NA) and a bit higher alt vs ref: 1.7 vs 1.41

+#### 09.04.2024: Meeting with Mohan about matching and bc_MPRAlm
+- control: ref alt id match: check if ref and alt id are not there than they did not make it in the design
+- check the header modifications
+- enformer results:
+  - he will prepare enformer predictions from fasta like tsv files
+  - Process for variant effects (delta)
+    - default by enformer with variants: takes the whole context (>190KB) from vcf
+    - NOT 1kb and not only sequence
+  - enformer is doing a alt - ref => positive if alt is higher than ref and negative if ref is higher than alt